HeliaMonteiro/Know-the-World/README.md

 [![20220914-151706.jpg](https://i.postimg.cc/qqP14MmT/20220914-151706.jpg)](https://postimg.cc/7JN3ND8s)

-📄 About
+:bookmark_tabs: About

     This page is a space to share travel experience and get inspiration too.
+    You can share the city name, country, image, give a title to describle your trip and write a short descruption about your experience.

-✏️ Planning & Problem Solving
+:woman_technologist: Planning & Problem Solving

     I did start taking notes what I need to do and breaking it down into small steps.
-    After that I did planning my tasks to achieve the result that I was looking for.
+    I've used Trello to planning my tasks by priority and separate it by to do, doing and done to organise the creative process and achieve the result I was looking for.

-alt text
-🚀 Cool tech
+:nerd_face: Cool tech  	:dart:

     I'm using Sinatra, Ruby, HTML, DB and CSS.

-😱 Bugs to fix 💩
+:hammer_and_wrench: Bugs to fix :firecracker:

+It's possible to add a travel without put any information.
+Sometimes you have to click twice in a button to get action.
+It isn't responsive.

-😭 Lessons learnt
+:mending_heart: Lessons learnt

+Believe in the power of planning and do not limit yorseelf.
+The gold key is; planing, be patience and make it step by step.

-✅ Future features
+:star_struck: Future features

+Validate the email field, make it responsive, upgrate de button style.